Nicholas Benavides

-Nicholas Benavides Medeiros (尼高拉斯; born 5 November 2001) is a Hong Kong professional footballer who currently plays as a left back or a left winger for Hong Kong Premier League club Tai Po and the Hong Kong national team.
+Nicholas Benavides Medeiros (尼高拉斯; born 5 November 2001) is a Hong Kong professional footballer who currently plays as a left back or a left winger for China League One club Foshan Nanshi and the Hong Kong national team.

 Club career

 Benavides started playing football at the age of six.
 As a youth player, Benavides joined the youth academy of Lee Man, before getting released due to his "foreign player" status.
 He started his senior career with First Division club Sham Shui Po, where he gained promotion to the Hong Kong Premier League in 2022.

 On 3 March 2024, Benavides scored his first career hat-trick against Rangers in a 3–1 win, which is Sham Shui Po's first win of the season.
 He became a free agent following Sham Shui Po's voluntary relegation back to the First Division.

 In the summer of 2024, Benavides signed for Tai Po.
 On 1 September 2024, he debuted for the club during a 5–1 home win over Kowloon City in the 2024–25 Hong Kong Premier League.

+On 15 January 2026, Tai Po announced Benavides' departure from the club.

+On 2 March 2026, Benavides joined China League One club Foshan Nanshi.